 When riding the yellow bus, students should:

-remain seated and face forward
+• stay seated and face forward

-speak quietly and politely
+• speak quietly and politely

-treat fellow riders with respect and courtesy
+• treat everyone with respect and courtesy

-keep body and baggage out of the aisle
+• keep body and baggage out of the aisle

-never put any object or body part out of a window
+• never put any object or body part out of a window

-not eat or drink on the bus
+• not eat or drink on the bus

 School Bus Evacuation Drills

-School bus evacuation drills are critical in ensuring that students are familiar with how to exit the bus quickly and safely in an emergency.
-All bus drivers must conduct at least two evacuation drills per school year.
-The first drill is to be completed on or before November 30 and the second on or before April 30.
-For more information about school bus evacuation drills, contact your child’s school.
+School bus evacuation drills are held to make sure students know how to get off the bus quickly and safely in an emergency.
+All bus drivers must hold at least two evacuation drills per school year: